 I have taught at both former polytechnics and Russell Group Universities, beginning my career at Nottingham Trent University, then Staffordshire University and Loughborough University before moving to Durham University and then briefly at York University before moving to University College Cork.
 My teaching encompasses Sociology, Criminology, Women's Studies and Cultural Studiess.
 I enjoy working very much with undergraduates, postgraduates and postdoctoral students.

-At UCC I am Professor in Sociology & Criminology.
-A member and currently co-director of the Centre for Economy, Society and Culture, the Centre for the Study of the Moral Foundations of Economy and Society.
+At UCC I am Professor in Sociology & Criminology in the Department of Sociology & Criminology.
+Director of ISS21 and UCC Futures: Collective Social Futures.
+A member of the Centre for Economy, Society and Culture.

-MA Sociology: Feminist Epistemologies; Social Research Methods.
-MA Women's Studies: sessions on participatory action research and ethographic research.
+MA Sociology: Im/Mobilities; Feminist Epistemologies; Social Research Methods.
+MA Women's Studies: sessions on participatory action research and ethnographic research.

 UNIVERSITY COLLEGE CORK